Alliant Credit Union personal loans

 - Wait for Alliant’s main office to review your application, run a hard credit check and get back to you with an offer.
 It’ll also let you know if you need to submit any additional documents.

 - Review your offer and sign your loan documents.

-Once you have your funds, it’s time to start budgeting for repayments.
+Your first payment will be due one month after you receive your loan.
 If you haven’t already, consider signing up for automatic repayments so you don’t have to worry about them each month.

 Putting your loan on autopay doesn’t mean you should just forget about it, though.
 Check in on your account periodically to make sure everything is going smoothly — even machines make mistakes.
 You can reach out to Alliant’s customer service team by calling 800-328-1935 if you notice any discrepancies.

 We analyze top personal loan providers and rate them one to five stars based on factors that are most important to you.
 These factors include: rates and fees, customer reviews, loan amounts, loan processing and borrower experience.

 Anna Serio is a trusted lending expert and certified Commercial Loan Officer who's published more than 1,000 articles on Finder to help Americans strengthen their financial literacy.
 A former editor of a newspaper in Beirut, Anna writes about personal, student, business and car loans.
 Today, digital publications like Business Insider, CNBC and the Simple Dollar feature her professional commentary, and she earned an Expert Contributor in Finance badge from review site Best Company in 2020.

 Alliant’s all-purpose personal loans can get money in your account as soon as the same day you apply.
 And unlike many federal credit unions, membership is open nationwide.